Return to The Definitive RCT Reference Guide homepage

 Staff

 Guests always want to see a clean park with working rides, so you should employ some staff if you want to keep guests happy {s}.
 Each of the 4 staff types can be assigned patrol areas.
 Different staff members patrol areas may overlap if desired.
 Each patrol area is a 4x4 grid, and should be adjacent to the same staff members other patrol areas (so the staff member can travel between all his assigned areas).
+Mechanics espeecially must have their patrol area cover all the footpath tiles necessary to traverse in order to reach their destination (including the ride Exit building itself... so think of this when building ride Exits).
 It is good practice to keep the patrol area below six grids when only a single contiguous path passes through the grids.
-If more paths are within the patrol area (don't forget that ride entrance queues are also a paths), reduce the number of patrol grids.
+If more paths are within the patrol area (don't forget that ride entrance queues are also a path that a staff member could tread), reduce the number of patrol grids.
 Note that staff members always ignore "No Entry" signs.
 Staff that sticks to paths that have also been assigned patrols will not enter adjacent paths within their patrol area if the connection between the adjacent paths falls outside their assigned patrol area (this could be used to your advantage if you have multiple staff overlapping the same grid).

-Note that adding staff could be problematic in a crowded park.
-This is because there can only be 10,000 individual "sprites" (guests + staff), and so you may have to wait until a guest leaves (or dies) in order to add an additional staff member (temporarily closing the Park may help, as Guests will then graciously slowly leave).
+The maximum combined number of staff which can be hired is 116.
+Adding staff could potentially be temporarily restricted in a very crowded park.
+This is because the game has only 10,000 individual "sprites" from which to generate guests or staff.
+Thus you may have to wait until a guest leaves (or dies) in order to add an additional staff member (temporarily closing the Park may help, as Guests will then graciously slowly leave).
 Also always keep in mind that each staff member has to be paid at the end of the month, and with large amounts of staff, it is easy to wipe out your treasury.

 Handymen